 “For nonprofit organizations that are trying provide very critical and much-needed services into low-income communities, it’s really crucial that they provide because most of those communities are under-resourced.
 Local funders are looking and targeting those local communities.
 They’re thinking about an equity lens.
 And that something that the community needs to think about—what their needs are and looking at internal resources and approaching funders with that in mind,” Wilson said.

 Donella Wilson, CPA, leads the Firm’s Nonprofit Practice and has 25 years of public accounting experience providing audit, accounting and special project services and works exclusively in the nonprofit sector.
-A leader in both the nonprofit and accounting communities, Donella was recognized as a…Learn More
+She is also President and Chief Philanthropy Officer for GHJ Foundation, the Firm’s…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More